superdiana/nexmo-developer/_use_cases/en/private-voice-communication.md

 ## Conclusion

 You have learned how to build a voice proxy for private communication.
-You provisioned and configured phone numbers, performed number insight, mapped real numbers to virtual numbers to ensure anonymity, handled an inbound call and proxied that call to another user.
+You provisioned and configured phone numbers, performed number insight, mapped real numbers to virtual numbers to ensure anonymity, handled an inbound call and proxied the call to another user.

 ## Further information